Monaco rebounds by beating Strasbourg 3-0 in French league | FOX Sports

 Jovetic, who came from Inter Milan having spent the second half of last season on loan at Sevilla, has already developed an interesting partnership with Falcao.
 Jovetic had the first chance of the match in the 8th when he hit the crossbar after being fed by the Colombia forward.

-Falcao made it 2-0 after halftime from an offside position that was not spotted by the officials, and sealed the hosts’ win with a low shot into the bottom right corner after making the most of a defensive mistake from Strasbourg captain Kader Mangane.
+Falcao made it 2-0 after halftime from an offside position that was not spotted by the officials, and sealed the hosts’ win by making the most of a defensive mistake from Strasbourg captain Kader Mangane.